eth0izzle/shhgit/README.md

 There's also possibility to run shhgit locally, and include it also to CI pipeline's to scan e.g. private repos or repos in some other service than Github.

+Local running is enabled with flag `--local`.
+It value should be directory to scan (scan is made recursively).

 #### With Docker

 1. Build container: `docker image build -t shhgit .`